Proxmox

 Check VM Network Device

-When you configure a Proxmox firewall rule for a virtual machine, you need to know the name of the virtual network device.
+You need to know the name of the virtual device when you configure Proxmox firewall rules to filter traffic for a Proxmox virtual machine.
 You can find this by using the following command:

 qm config <VM ID> | grep net